 A crisis is any event that has the potential to seriously damage a company’s reputation.
 It's more than an onsite accident or losing a major lawsuit.
 A crisis can be a negative review on Glassdoor from a disgruntled former employee, allegations of misdeeds or inappropriate behavior, cybersecurity breaches, or a flood of customer complaints online.

 Smart organizations prepare for a possible crisis long before it occurs, knowing that it’s not if, but when a crisis occurs.
 During crisis communications training, crisis communications experts guide companies in evaluating the risks and creating a plan with several example scenarios.
 Then they hold messaging and media training exercises with company leaders on delivering key messages, handling aggressive interviews, and determining what information should be disseminated during different phases of the crisis.

-Now, how do you select who does your communications training?
-Find a PR firm that leverages its trainers’ experience in communications and journalism by holding interactive communications training sessions that give useful, real-world tips and give participants the opportunity to put those tips into action.
+Find a PR firm to design a custom communications training that leverages its trainers’ experience in communications and journalism.
+Experienced PR firms can design interactive communications training sessions that give useful, real-world tips and give participants the opportunity to put those tips into action.